kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 		public void baz() {}
 	}
 	```
-### Deadlock
-#### What is deadlock?
-- a deadlock is a situation where **minimum two threads are holding the lock on some different resource, and both are waiting for other’s resource to complete its task.
-And, none is able to leave the lock on the resource it is holding**.
-#### How deadlock happens?
-- Resources are Mutually exclusive, meaning each time one resource can only be used by one thread
-- When thread A was blocked during requesting a resource, the resource was not released and keep holding by thread B
-- Reentrant Locks: **a thread A holds a key needed by a thread B, and B also holds the key needed by A**
-#### How to prevent?
-1. use `ThreadLocal` to make each thread not exclusive
-2. use `volatile` which would refresh object from L1, L2 cache to main thread, so every thread can have visibility of the object
-3. use distributed lock like [Optimistic Locking](https://www.baeldung.com/jpa-optimistic-locking) by database or redis, **optimistic locking is based on detecting changes on entities by checking their version attribute**.
-	- Version attributes are properties with _@Version_ annotation. **They are necessary for enabling optimistic locking**
-	- **We should know that we can retrieve a value of the version attribute via entity, but we mustn't update or increment it.** Only the persistence provider can do that, so data stays consistent.
-4. **pessimistic locking** mechanism involves locking entities on the database level.
-	- Each transaction can acquire a lock on data.
-As long as it holds the lock, no transaction can read, delete or make any updates on the locked data.
-We can presume that using pessimistic locking may result in deadlocks.
-However, it ensures greater integrity of data than optimistic locking.

-tees that its elements will be sorted in ascending key order
 ### How concurrenthashmap works
 - **ConcurrentHashMap:** It allows concurrent access to the map.
 Part of the map called _Segment (internal data structure)_ is only getting locked while adding or updating the map.
 So ConcurrentHashMap allows concurrent threads to read the value without locking at all.
 	- **Concurrency-Level:** Defines the number which is an estimated number of concurrently updating threads.
 The implementation performs internal sizing to try to accommodate this many threads.